nurmohammed840/databuf.rs/README.md

 By default, `BEU29` is used to encode length.

 Encoding algorithm is very straightforward,
-The most significant bits of the first byte determine the byte length to encode the number in little endian.
+The most significant bits of the first byte determine the byte length to encode the number in big endian.

 #### BEU15